mrcendre/motion/README.md

 _Comparing with and without the glare effect_

-Also enabled by default, you can disable this effect by constructing the `Motion` widget, with `glare: false`.
+Also enabled by default, you can disable this effect by constructing the `Motion` widget with `glare: false`.